-Inside the Epic Story of Princess Diana's Wedding Dress
+The Epic Story of Princess Diana's Wedding Dress: 3 Months, 25 Feet of Train and a Major Fashion Legacy - E!
+Online

 And yet that was just the faintest of dress rehearsals for what would become, for the next three months (that's right, the couple only had three months), the most scrutinized and top-secret fashion design project in the world.

-Emanuel, who's now sharing his style expertise as the host and creative director of TLC's Say Yes to the Dress UK, says that Diana would usually come alone and unannounced to their tiny studio, located at the time near Claridge's in London's tony Mayfair district—except for when she brought her mother, Frances Spencer, who would become the only other person aside from the designers and Diana to see the sketch of her gown.
+David, who shared his big-day style expertise as host and creative director of TLC's Say Yes to the Dress UK, said that Diana would usually come alone and unannounced to their tiny studio, located at the time near Claridge's in London's tony Mayfair district—except for when she brought her mother, Frances Spencer, who would become the only other person aside from the designers and Diana to see the sketch of her gown.

-It's not easy to separate Diana from the layers of drama that shrouded her image in the final years of her life, which only contributed to the mythos that has formed around her memory in the 20 years since her death.
-Yet merely 36 years ago she was still a teenage school teacher, prone to blushing but with a cheeky sense of humor.
+It's not easy to separate Diana from the layers of drama that shrouded her image in the final years of her life, which only contributed to the mythos that has formed around her memory in the 24 years since her death.
+But once upon a time, she was a teenage nursery school aide, prone to blushing but with a cheeky sense of humor.

-And though she had to abide by a certain royal conservatism on her wedding day, she was open to ideas.
-"There was no red tape, there were no limitations" from the palace, Emanuel says.
+And though she had to abide by a fairly conservative aesthetic on her wedding day, she was open to ideas.
+"There was no red tape, there were no limitations" from the palace, David told E!
+News.
 "We had completely, utterly free reign, and it was down to her, and her alone, that she had the confidence to select Emanuel and to believe in it."

 They had three design consultations before Buckingham Palace announced that the Emanuels would be making the gown.

 "And then the world changed," David recalled.
-"After the announcement, my tiny little studio and the roofs and every other conceivable building in the neighborhood were surrounded by paparazzi, long lenses, everything, every agency in the entire world" came to Emanuel in London.
+"After the announcement, my tiny little studio and the roofs and every other conceivable building in the neighborhood were surrounded by paparazzi, long lenses, everything.
+Every agency in the entire world" came to Emanuel in London.

 "'Yes, we're proud and delighted, thank you very much,' next," he remembered running through the press' calls for comment.
 "We had every TV station you can imagine, and of course, working with couture clients I had learned, you don't give any details at all—and particularly not for a royal wedding."

-Thinking about the level of secrecy surrounding Kate Middleton's wedding dress 30 years later, that honor code hasn't budged a bit.
+Thinking about the level of secrecy surrounding Kate Middleton's wedding dress 30 years later and Meghan Markle's gown seven years after that, that honor code didn't budge a bit.
 It may have even become stricter, considering all the creative, new ways there are to violate privacy these days.

 "I know we live in a culture obsessed with fame, but I happen to believe privacy is a virtue, and the relationship I have with my clients is private," Alexander McQueen creative director Sarah Burton, who made Kate's dress, told T: The New York Times Style Magazine in 2014.
 She didn't open up about the experience until three years after Kate married Prince William.